 "When you have once become truly Creator-conscious, after you really discover the majestic Creator and begin to experience the realization of the indwelling presence of the divine controller, then, in accordance with your enlightenment and in accordance with the manner and method by which the divine Beings reveal the Creator, you will find a name for the Universal Source which will be adequately expressive of your concept of the First Great Source and Center.
 And so, on different worlds and in various universes, the Creator becomes known by numerous appellations, in spirit of relationship all meaning the same but, in words and symbols, each name standing for the degree, the depth, of enthronement in the hearts of creatures of any given realm."
 1:1.3

 The editors realize that, in creating this restatement, we have not addressed the fact that some of the scientific information in the original text is now obsolete.
 The Urantia Book addresses this, explaining, “We full well know that, while the historic facts and religious truths of this series of revelatory presentations will stand on the records of the ages to come, within a few short years many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries.”101:4.2 The present editors do not feel competent to address this concern, and have allowed the scientific statements to remain as they are in the original.
 Perhaps a future restatement will be undertaken to update this information.

 We are aware that making changes in the language of a revered text will not be acceptable to everyone, and the original text of The Urantia Book is always available to those who prefer it.
+It can be purchased from Kindle or downloaded free from numerous websites.
 But this restatement, as the midwayers put it, “in modern phraseology,” is intended to provide an alternative approach to exploring the spiritual depths of the revelation.